×

 The Ending Of The Accountant Explained

-"The Accountant" follows Christian, a highly intelligent accountant with autism who often works for criminal organizations to uncover financial deception.
-When Christian attempts to audit a major firm called Living Robotics, the company's CFO dies mysteriously.
+"The Accountant" follows Christian, a highly intelligent accountant with autism who often works for criminal organizations.
+However, when Christian attempts to audit a major firm called Living Robotics, the company's CFO dies mysteriously.
 Meanwhile, Financial Crimes Enforcement Network director Ray King (J.K.
-Simmons) is attempting to track him down for various crimes, including murder.
+Simmons) is attempting to track Christian down for various crimes, including murder.
 As Ray and Treasury data analyst Marybeth Medina (Cynthia Addai-Robinson) close in, Christian and Living Robotics junior accountant Dana Cummings (Anna Kendrick) are attacked by assassins and learn that Living Robotics CEO Lamar Blackburn (John Lithgow) was the man behind $61 million of embezzled funds.
-Here is a breakdown of the ending.

 Christian Wolff's choice whether or not to be a victim

-In a flashback, Christian's father tells him and his brother, Braxton (Jon Bernthal) what he calls one of life's oldest choices: "Choosing to be a victim or choosing not to."
+In a flashback, Christian's father tells him and his brother, Braxton (the grown-up version of whom is played by Jon Bernthal), what he calls one of life's oldest choices: "Choosing to be a victim or choosing not to."
 He effuses about the importance of family loyalty before imploring his sons to fight Christian's bullies.
-"The Accountant" carries this underlying theme throughout the movie: Christian continually chooses not to be a victim in his secret work exposing criminals when they violate his "moral code," as Ray puts it, and defends people like his accounting clients and Dana so that the cruel world he associates himself with doesn't make them victims either.
+"The Accountant" carries this underlying theme throughout the movie — Christian continually chooses not to be a victim in his secret work exposing criminals when they violate his "moral code," as Ray puts it, and defends people like his accounting clients and Dana so that the cruel world he associates himself with doesn't make them victims either.

 Who is the woman on the phone?